slmksav/RustScripts/README.md

 # RustScripts
-Serverside scripts for Rust.
+Serverside scripts for (the game) Rust.
 Compatible with any version of Rust made with the Unity Engine.

 # How to install
 Read: https://umod.org/documentation/plugins/installation